dcpedit/redherring/solenoid/README.md

 ![solenoid2](https://user-images.githubusercontent.com/800930/158442910-d3acf829-452f-4a17-b1ee-184f306e5d6a.jpg)

 ## Solenoid (J3)
 You can solder the solenoid wires directly into J3, or you can optionaly use a female header and solder pins to wires.
 I used Mill-Max low-profile headers and round pins since there's not that much clearance between the PCB and the case window.
+The wires were cut down to 20mm in length.

 You can optionally cut a paper spacer (~0.5mm) under the solenoid to add some dampening, as well as height so that the piston doesn't hit the boot button.
 Without the spacer, you may also need shorter screws.